 Aichryson sedifolium, Greenovia sedifolia

-Aeonium sedifolium is a small succulent plant that has delicate branching stems that bear small rosettes of sticky lime-green leaves streaked with red stripes.
-It grows up to 6 inches (15 cm) tall and wide bearing small rosettes of 0.5 inch (1.3 cm) long, and radiate upward in the rosette, unlike most of the larger flat topped Aeonium.
-In spring appear the bright yellow star-shaped flowers.
+Aeonium sedifolium is a small succulent plant with delicate branching stems that bear small rosettes of sticky lime-green leaves streaked with red stripes.
+It grows up to 6 inches (15 cm) tall and wide, bearing small rosettes of up to 0.5 inch (1.3 cm) long, and radiate upward in the rosette, unlike most of the larger flat topped Aeoniums.
+In spring appear the bright yellow, star-shaped flowers.